NEONScience/neon-data-api/docs/content/endpoints/samples.md

 ### GET `/samples/view`

 #### **Description**
-Get a list of sample custody events as well as any parent or child samples for a given sample identifier.
+For a given sample identifier, get a list of sample custody events as well as any parent and child sample identifiers that currently exist.

 #### **Parameters**